herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 |`put`| `PUT /{name}/{id}`|
 |`delete`| `DELETE /{name}/{id}`|

-The `id` field is a string representing the id field in the use case request and can be used for GetById, Put and Delete.
-If you want to declare the id name dynamically with the entity field id, you need to declare the "entity" property in your controller list.
-The default value is *id*.
+The `id` field is a string representing the id field in the use case request and can be used for `GetById`, `Put` and `Delete`.
+If an entity is informed, its **ID** field will be used as a reference for the endpoint.
+If neither an entity nor a string is informed, the default id field will be *id*.

 The `controller` field a function that replaces the default controller.